• Home

 Low Voltage Switchgear

-As per IEC 60947, switchgears with rated voltages up to 1000 V ac and 1500 V dc are termed as low voltage switchgear.
+Low voltage switchgear, according to IEC 60947, refers to switchgears with rated voltages up to 1000 V AC and 1500 V DC.

-The term ‘switchgear’ is a generic term encompassing a wide range of products like circuit breakers, switches, switch fuse units, off-load isolators, HRC fuses, contactors, earth leakage circuit breakers (ELCBS), miniature circuit breakers (MCBS), and moulded case circuit breakers (MCCBS), among others.
+The term ‘switchgear’ is a generic term encompassing a wide range of products like circuit breakers, switches, low voltage fuses, switch fuse units, off-load isolators, HRC fuses, contactors, earth leakage circuit breakers (ELCBS), miniature circuit breakers (MCBS), and moulded case circuit breakers (MCCBS), among others.

 A commonly followed network combination in LV distribution boards in shown in the figure below.
-It is a combination of power control centres and motor control centres or load distribution boards including lighting distribution boards.
+It is a combination of power control centers and motor control centers or load distribution boards including lighting distribution boards.

-The incomer/sub-incomer/ distribution network generally depends on the capacity of the source and the distribution of load centres.
+The incomer/sub-incomer/ distribution network generally depends on the capacity of the source and the distribution of load centers.

 2017 11 06 12h04 11 vert